-The rule is if you visit an inhabited island, you must visit the appointed village headman (chief) first for the Sevusevu acceptance into the FIjian village.
-You must bring Waka (Kava: mildly narcotic drink made from mixing the powdered root of the pepper plant with water).
+The rule is if you visit an inhabited island, you must visit the appointed village headman (chief) first for the Sevusevu acceptance into the Fijian village.
+You must bring Waka (Kava: a mildly narcotic drink made by mixing the powdered root of the pepper plant with water).

-Once you meet the chief and he chants a little blessing of which you cannot understand of course, you’re free to anchor at the island and walk where ever you wish.
+Once you meet the chief and he chants a little blessing which you cannot understand, of course, you’re free to anchor at the island and walk where ever you wish.